 Today one can also simply order a distillation kit, find some instructions online and then pluck up a few plants in their backyard to extract their own essential oils.

 The situation isn’t helped when advocates for alternative treatments include celebrities and prominent figures in authority.
 One internationally recognized ‘authority’ responsible for the promotion of essential oils and aromatherapy is David Stewart, mainly because of his book ‘The Chemistry of Essential Oils Made Simple: God’s Love Manifest in Molecules’.

 Dr. Stewart quite ingeniously makes essential oils ‘simple’ by declaring that a chemical compound made in a laboratory isn’t the same as an identical one made in nature.
+This is similar to the flawed argument that engineered genes aren’t the same as genes that have evolved over time.
 This basically gives him free rein to bestow beneficial health claims on essential oils without worrying about existing chemical literature, very convenient indeed.
-Hey now, an academic authority making claims not supported by evidence doesn’t that sound familiar…

-And let’s not get started on Oprah Winfrey, who spews so much quackery that she deserves her own pseudoscience blog altogether.
+Well, it’s certainly not the only time an academic authority has made claims not supported by scientific evidence.
+And let’s not get started celebrities like Oprah Winfrey, who spews so much quackery that she deserves her own pseudoscience blog altogether.

 Dangers of Aromatherapy

 ‘Surely if it comes from a plant it can’t be harmful.
 After all, fruits and vegetables are healthy!’
 Despite claims that plant-derived compounds are ‘natural’ and can’t harm the human body, it doesn’t take a genius to figure this one out.
 Whether a molecule is synthesized in the lab or in nature makes no difference to its properties, it is simply that – a molecule.